The second location was on Chicago's South East Side at 2015 East 71st Street, at Chappel Avenue.

 - Mix flour, milk, eggs, and nutmeg together in a mixing bowl.

-- Melt butter in shallow 9-inch pyrex baking dish.
+- Melt butter in a shallow 9-inch pyrex baking dish.

 - When butter is very hot and sizzling, pour batter into a buttered dish and put it immediately in the oven.